Hoangcamtu/mpdocs/docs/abandoned-cart-email/index.md

 ![](https://i.imgur.com/nUff3Vp.png)

 - Here listing 5 most abandoned products by time filter + group by.
-Each product will be shown in one specific lolor.
+Each product will be shown in one specific color.

 ![](https://i.imgur.com/mg5kSBm.png)
 - Display information of abandoned products by time filter, **sort by = Abandoned Time** (number of times to be abandoned).
 The information includes: